Carter Roy: Television

 Roy's first tv job was a small recurring role as a bartender on As The World Turns.
 He has since appeared in shows on networks such as NBC, ABC, and HBO.

 Comedy

 As a comedian, Roy performed frequently on VH1: All Access.

 Web series

 Roy is the lead actor in The cult hit Killin’ It! with Paul Crik and the award-winning (LA Web Series Festival and LA Comedy Festival) sitcom series Me Plus U.

 Film

 In 2013, Roy was the lead in the independent horror movie Refuge, and in 2014 starred in the award-winning feature film The Umbrella Man.
 In 2016, Roy starred in the movie Found Footage 3-D and had the lead role as Derek.

 Podcasts

-Roy hosts the podcast Unsolved Murders: True Crime Stories together with his friend and voice teacher Wenndy Mackenzie.
+Roy hosts the podcast Solved Murders: True Crime Mysteries together with his friend and voice teacher Wenndy Mackenzie.
 He also hosts Historical Figures, Hostage and Conspiracy Theories on the Parcast Network.
+Roy also hosts Crime House Network's Murder: True Crime Stories.